 I like to talk with my husband about my projects.
 He also likes to talk with me about his.
 We are each other’s sounding boards for everything.
 He is a talented visual-spatial learner and I prioritize language and verbal tasks.
 Even with our vast differences, talking to him is my favorite thing to do.

-Sometimes though, if he is refinishing a door, refurbishing furniture, or talking about redesigning the deck, my eyes start to glaze over....
-I don’t know the last time I went to a lumber yard and Menards just reminds me of nightmares from my childhood.
+Sometimes though, if he is refinishing a door, refurbishing furniture, or talking about redesigning the deck, my eyes start to glaze over.... going to a lumber yard and Menards reminds me of nightmares from my childhood.

 However, since I started this blog, he firmly has my attention.
 Why?
 Because I wonder if I can take a picture of what he is working on, if we can write about it, how the project is impacting our finances, and if there is any value in his remodeling tasks that others could learn from.